 In fact, if chiropractic care is initially utilized, many times back surgery can be avoided altogether.

-The specialized chiropractic technique Dr. Weisel uses in these cases is very safe, even for spines that have undergone fusion and instrumentation.
+The specialized chiropractic technique our doctors use in these cases is very safe, even for spines that have undergone fusion and instrumentation.

 Does chiropractic care work for any and all types of health problems?

 No. However, due to improved nervous system function, chiropractic care may be helpful with a wide variety of health problems, even those that are not necessarily considered “back” problems.

 With a properly functioning nervous system, the body’s natural healing capacity can improve a variety of health problems.

 Is it okay to get chiropractic care if I’m pregnant?

 Pregnancy is an especially good time for a better functioning nerve system.

 As the baby grows, the extra weight puts additional stress on spinal joints.

 We often receive referrals from OB/GYNs because chiropractic care offers a safe way to relieve back pain in expectant mothers without the need for drugs, and our techniques can be applied without the need for x-rays.